Empathy-Labradors/ux-sa-meetup-talk-2018-07-24/more heart, more humans.md

 ![](img/apple-wireless-keyboard.jpg)

 ^ N: People with physical impairments (and power users!) use a keyboard instead of a mouse as it doesn’t require precise movements.
-If you tab through the elements on a webpage, can you move the cursor focus around in a sequence that makes sense?
+Specifics: If you tab through the elements on a webpage, can you move the cursor focus around in a sequence that makes sense?
 Story: Gran and an example of her getting stuck.

 ---